Travel & Study Abroad

 Faculty, staff and students involved in clinical care must follow the restrictions and guidance of any health system or clinical entity in which they participate in clinical activities.

-As the university’s prohibition on international travel for official university business by members of the campus community is expected to be lifted as of August 6, 2021, UC’s International Travel Oversight Committee (ITOC) will manage the petition process.
+UC’s International Travel Oversight Committee (ITOC) will manage the petition process.
 ITOC, in partnership with UC’s COVID Response Team, will continue to actively monitor the global health and travel environment to help safeguard our students and community.
 The global context may change suddenly and unexpectedly at any time.
 UC’s approval to travel is contingent upon student’s meeting host country and program entry requirements – which are subject to change.

-UC International will contact all students with pending applications for fall 2021 abroad and explain the petition process.
+UC International will contact all students with pending applications for spring 2022 abroad and explain the petition process.
 A website outlining the process will be available shortly.
 If students travel abroad without an approved petition, it will be considered personal travel and unaffiliated to the University of Cincinnati.
 Therefore, UC would be unable to provide students with credit transfer, support for emergencies, financial assistance (including scholarships or financial aid), insurance, or visa letters.